chrismoos/hash-ring/README.md

 # hash_ring

 This library provides a consistent hashing implementation that supports SHA-1 and MD5.
 It is high performance and suitable for rings with a large number of items (replicas or nodes).
+The following bindings are available:

+ * Erlang
+ * Java

 ## License (See LICENSE file for full license)